daivaaviad/bursting/README.md

 Scripts for generating figures for the article:

 D. Petkevičiūtė-Gerlach, R. Šmidtaitė and M. Ragulskis.
-"Intermittent bursting in the fractional difference logistic map of matrices", 2021.
+"Intermittent bursting in the fractional difference logistic map of matrices", Int.
+J. Bifurcation and Chaos 32 (2022).